 A discussion with the EPA has been undertaken to support the proposed change in the monitoring locations to be closer to the boundary and receivers.
 The EPA have recommended that monitoring occurs at both the current and proposed locations for a period of time to assess the data before ceasing monitoring at the previous locations and moving all monitoring to the new proposed locations.
-This will be assessed in 2022, with the installation of a Real Time Dust Sampler.
+This was assessed in 2022, with the installation of a Real Time Dust Sampler and will continue to be assessed throughout 2023.